dhimanshashank/Ames-House-Price-Exploration-and-Advertisement-Dataset-Analysis/README.md

-# Ames House Price Prediction Model
+# Ames House Price Exploration and Advertisement Dataset Analysis

 ## Overview
 This project focuses on developing a predictive model for house prices in the Ames area.
 The project is divided into two main directories: